jgriff/k8s-resource/README.md

 * `filter`: _Optional_.
 Can contain any/all of the following criteria:
   * `name`: Matches against the `metadata.name` of the resource.
 Supports both literal (`my-ns-1`) and regular expressions (`"my-ns-[0-9]*$"`).
   * `olderThan`: Time in seconds that the `metadata.creationTimestamp` must be older than.
+* `sensitive`: _Optional._  If `true`, the resource content will be considered sensitive and not show up in the logs or Concourse UI.
+Can be overridden as a param to each `get` step.
+Default is `false`.
 ## Behavior

 ### `check`: Check for new k8s resource(s)